efarish/portfolio/mobile/kivy_gps_tracker/README.md

 ### ECR Images

-The Docker images in the `ecs1` repository created for this project need to be deleted.
+The Docker images in the `ecs1` repository (or whatever repository you used) created for this project need to be deleted.

 ### S3 Bucket